Demo Account Prop Trading Platforms Do Not Need Authorisation: Czech Regulator

 However, regulators in Italy and Belgium have taken a harsher stance, issuing warnings against all prop trading activities, with one even calling them “video games.”

-Demo account prop trading services without real-market executions and subsequent settlements cannot be categorised as investment services under existing regulations, the Czech National Bank (CNB) recently clarified in a Q&A published in its website.
+Demo account prop trading services without real-market executions and subsequent settlements cannot be categorized as investment services under existing regulations, the Czech National Bank (CNB) clarified in a FAQ published on its website a while ago.

 Demo Account Prop Trading Is Beyond Regulatory Scope

-The clarification came months after the Czech regulator exclusively told Finance Magnates that some prop trading business models “may be subject to the MiFID regulatory framework.”
-With the recent clarification, it can be assumed that the CNB is differentiating between the two prop trading models: demo accounts and real accounts.
+Apart from the clarification on its website, the Czech regulator also exclusively told Finance Magnates that some prop trading business models “may be subject to the MiFID regulatory framework.”
+From the FAQ and its response to Finance Magnates, it can be assumed that the CNB is differentiating between the two prop trading models: demo accounts and real accounts.

-Interestingly, a majority of prop firms, including many major ones, offer demo account trading services.
+Interestingly, most prop firms, including many major ones, offer demo account trading services.
 FTMO, a Czech-domiciled prop trading firm that generated $213 million in revenue in 2023, also offers demo account trading.

 “The essence of simulated trading on a demo account with virtual funds is, simply put, the opportunity to try trading in a test environment, which allows you to work with real market data, but without entering and executing real trading instructions,” the CNB noted (translated from Czech).
 “It, therefore, follows from the very nature of this activity that it cannot meet the characteristics of the provision of investment services.”